-Rob drives to the city once a week to feed the frogs.
+Rob drives to the city once a week to feed the frogs, a birthday present to Edward last fall, a lifetime ago.
 We talk about letting them go.
 We decide we can’t do it.
 Who are we if we do?
 These creatures, so small, so sharp and bright… who are we to let them simply die?
 Who made us gods?
 It’s abhorrent.
 We’ve made a commitment to them.
+He makes the drive.

 Going and coming, he worries about getting stopped.
 “You have New York plates, sir.”
-But he goes, two hours there, pizza, sleep, feed, and back again the next morning.
+No one ever does.
+The traffic is light: two hours there, pizza, sleep, feed, and back again the next morning.
 He comes back with updates.
-The city is so quiet, an actual ghost town, filled with the shades of normalcy flitting hither and thither; people on the street, taxis, school buses, packed subway cars, Broadway shows, bustling restaurants, children on playgrounds, tourists clogging midtown, hot dog carts, groups of kids horsing around on the side walk, department stores, Bleecker Street.
+The city is so quiet, an actual ghost town, filled with the shades of normalcy flitting hither and thither; people on the street, taxis, school buses, packed subway cars, Broadway shows, bustling restaurants, children on playgrounds, tourists clogging midtown, hot dog carts, groups of kids horsing around on the sidewalk, department stores, Bleecker Street.
 The ghosts of our past selves.

 It snows again on April 16th.

 On the drive home, I deflate as the adrenaline seeps out of my body.
 My hands crack with hand sanitizer.
 But I listen to the radio and in my car, and life feels like life.
-An old life I’d forgotten about, the life of driving in a car alone, singing loudly to yourself.
+An old life I’d forgotten about, the life of driving in a car alone, singing loudly to yourself, full of cares yet careless.
 Of being 18, and not knowing what the future was going to look like.
 I let the nostalgia happen, and honestly?
 It feels so good.
 She’s a good girl.
 Loves her mama.
 Loves Jesus, and America too.
+Am I Jerry McGuire?

-In the mornings now, a fresh start.
+In the mornings now, and evenings too, a fresh start.
 If it’s not raining, icing, or snowing heavily, I take the kids outside, bundled in our boots and coats, and we “perambulate the property”.
 You can kill an hour doing this, though I don’t want to kill a thing, especially not time.
+At my back I always hear Time’s wing’d chariot hurrying near.
 We consider the blackbirds in their raucous glory.
 The frosty mornings give way to misty ones.
 One Friday, deep in the month, three bluebirds appear atop an apple tree, augurs of another season to come.
 I say it like a mantra: under the cold, it’s still an April sun.
+It has to get warm.
+I must.
 And then, the early warblers, flashes of yellow, a little more daylight.
 In the evenings, the sunset lengthens against us.

 Something has to give.
 The world is ending.
 And the tension is ever higher.
 Should I quit my job?
 What is the point of any of this, if my family is tired, if I am doing too many things and none of them well?
 If we have no joy?
 Can we find a way to have joy?
 To seek solace in each other?
 Not to seek, but to find it?
 Otherwise, what is this life?
 All we have is us, after all.